 Brexit - it’s as if in football, as elsewhere, they didn’t think it through

-Britain’s exit from the EU throws up many questions when it comes to football, and possibly some opportunities
+Britain’s exit from the EU throws up many questions, and maybe some opportunities

 Ricky Villa turns to celebrate after scoring the opening goal for Tottenham Hotspur in the 1981 FA Cup Final replay against Manchester City at Wembley Stadium.
 Photograph: Allsport/Getty Images